bvreede/soilstats/README.md

 python -m pip install -U  git+https://github.com/bvreede/soilstats.git
 ```

+## Documentation

+The API documentation can be found [on readthedocs](https://soilstats.readthedocs.io/en/latest/).

 ## Demo

-To explore the tools of soilstats, take a look at the demo notebook at [demo.ipynb](docs/demo.ipynb).
+To explore the tools of soilstats, take a look at [the demo notebook](docs/demo.ipynb).

 ## Acknowledgements